meeque/tls-playground/ca/README.md

 # TLS Playground Demo CAs

-This TLS Playground component implements opinionated, easy to use, but incomplete Certificate Authorities (CAs).
-It is based on `openssl ca` and other `openssl` commands.
+The TLS Playground CA module implements opinionated, easy to use, but incomplete private Certificate Authorities (CAs).
+You can use these CAs to sign and issue new certificates, either directly or through one of the other CA modules that make use of it.

+The demo CAs can be controlled through the `tp ca` command of the TP CLI.
+Under the hood this makes heavy use of `openssl ca` and other `openssl` commands, as well as related `openssl` config files.
+Observe the outputs of the TP CLI to find out how it makes use of `openssl`.

-These CAs are not intended for production use, or even for use in a public facing test scenario.
-It lacks important CA features, like domain ownership verification and certificate revocation.
-Also, it uses a default passphrase to protect certificate keys.
+The TP demo CAs are not intended for production use, or even for use in a public facing test scenario.
+They lack important CA features, like domain ownership verification and certificate revocation.

-## `ca` Commands Summary
+## `ca` Commands Reference

 You can control and utilize the TP CAs with the `tp ca` command: